-This manual includes useful information for keeping your Ruokangas guitar well adjusted and clean.
+This maintenance guide includes useful information for keeping your Ruokangas guitar well adjusted and clean.
 We have included instructions for the most common adjustments, but left out repairs – fret dressing, nut filing, refretting etc – that require special tools and skills.
 We advice you to leave such work for a professional repairshop to do.

 Notice that this manual includes info of our most common guitar models.
 Whenever you notice optional procedures (for example stringing up – various types of tuners), see the warranty card specs sheet for detailed info of your guitar, in case you’re uncertain which instructions to follow.

 GETTING STARTED – your Ruokangas guitar has been fully adjusted at our workshop in Finland prior shipping to our dealer or directly to you, so usually all you need to do to get started, is to pick up the guitar and play!
 However, our guitars are made of wood, a living material that may react to changes in humidity and temperature of your environment.
 In case your guitar needs adjusting, scroll down to see the ‘set-up guide’ section of this manual.

 Gotoh Straplocks are a standard feature in all Ruokangas guitars.
 See the drawing – as installing the lock unit to your strap, remember to tighten the nut well.
 Adding a drop of threadlocker to the nut is not a bad idea, preventing it opening accidentally.
 When attaching the strap to the guitar, simply turn the thumbscrew of the lock unit clockwise, slip the lock in and release the thumbscrew.
 Repeat the procedure to unlock the strap.